Professor Stephen Eames CBE

 During the 1990s he trained in tropical medicine and worked in 11 different wars and natural disasters.
 He became medical director and head of operations of an international disaster relief charity.
 In 2010 he was a runner up in the national NHS Leadership Awards from over 1000 entries.
 In 2011 he received a Fellowship in Public Health through distinction and in 2013 he received a Fellowship to the Royal College of General Practitioners.

 Michael Smillie BSc (Hons) CPFA

 Executive Director of Finance & Estates

 Michael's role covers North Cumbria University Hospitals NHS Trust and Cumbria Partnership NHS Foundation Trust.

-Michael joined the Trust in January 2007 and has over 23 years experience working in the NHS.
+Michael joined the Trust in January 2007 and has over 25 years experience working in the NHS.
 He has held posts as the Director of Finance, Director of Commissioning and Director of Business Development in both commissioning and provider organisations in England.
 Michael is passionate about ensuring high quality services are delivered in the most effective way and that leadership of our health and care system demonstrates the courage and ambition that matches the vitality and needs of our communities.

-Michael lives in Cumbria and leads on financial stewardship and forward planning for the Trust and is working with our partners to improve the health and care system overall.
-Michael also leads on ensuring the Trust’s estate, facilities and information management and technology are all fit for purpose and developed to support clinical care effectively.
+Michael grew up and now lives in Cumbria and leads on financial stewardship and forward planning for the Trust and is working with our partners to improve the health and care system overall.
+Michael also leads on ensuring the Trust’s estate and facilities are all fit for purpose and developed to support clinical care effectively.